• Skip to primary navigation

 Here are simple visuals to help you see how easy this soup is to make.
 See the recipe card for details.

-Step 1: Spread the diced butternut squash, chopped carrots, quartered shallot, and unpeeled garlic cloves on a baking sheet.
-Drizzle with 1-2 tablespoons of olive oil, and add the cumin, ginger, nutmeg, salt, and black pepper.
-Toss to coat all the vegetables.
+Step 1: Spread diced butternut squash, carrots, shallot, and garlic on a baking sheet.
+Drizzle with olive oil, sprinkle with cumin, ginger, nutmeg, salt, and pepper, then toss to coat.
+Roast at 400°F (200°C) for 30 minutes, turning halfway, until tender and caramelized.
+Cool slightly, then squeeze garlic from skins.

 Recipe Tips

-• If you don’t have a high-speed or regular blender, toss all the ingredients in the pot and use an immersion blender to puree the soup.
-It might not be as silky smooth as a blender, but it’s still a great option.
+• If you don't have a high-speed or regular blender, toss all the ingredients in the pot and use an immersion blender to puree the roasted butternut squash carrot soup.
+It might not be as silky smooth as a blender, but it's still a decent option.

 • For fried sage leaves, heat olive oil in a skillet.
 Fry sage leaves in a single layer until crisp (30-45 seconds), then remove, drain on paper towels, and sprinkle with salt.